 Best Automobilista 2 Settings for Thrustmaster TMX / T150

-Automobilista 2 is an interesting simulator with a lot of unique cars not seen in many other games.
-It plays great with a wheel.
-While it's been in development, the force feedback system has continually improved until now it stands among the best.
-For the Thrustmaster TMX and T150, the default force feedback isn't terrible by any means, but it tends to be a little muted and fairly heavy, making the cars a little harder to drive than they ought to be.
+For the Thrustmaster TMX and T150, the new default force feedback isn't terrible by any means, but it tends to be a little muted and fairly heavy, making the cars a little harder to drive than they ought to be.
+This is easily fixed with a few setting adjustments.

-In this guide, we will install this custom force feedback file and look at the best settings to use in the Thrustmaster Control Panel and in-game.
+In this guide, we will look at the best settings to use in the Thrustmaster Control Panel and in-game to improve the force feedback.

 Thrustmaster Control Panel Settings